Colombia Still Can’t Figure Out How To Manage Pablo Escobar’s Hippos

 — CBS News (@CBSNews) February 10, 2019

-While there have been no confirmed hippo attacks in Colombia, the animals are actually responsible for more human deaths than any other African animal, a gristly accomplishment considering the variety of dangerous species on that continent.
+While there have been no confirmed hippo attacks in Colombia, the animals are actually responsible for more human deaths than any other African animal, a grisly accomplishment considering the variety of dangerous species on that continent.

 The hippos were largely confined to Escobar’s former estate, which has since been turned into a theme park.
 The animals were in fact a tourist attraction and a tangible relic of the wild excess in which Escobar once lived on the almost unimaginable income he generated trafficking cocaine.
 The theme park boasts that it’s the only location in the world outside of Africa where you can see a legitimate pack of wild hippos.

 Yet over the years, hippos have started to escape the confines of the property, venturing to surrounding areas and even breeding outside the bounds of the estate.
-As this constitutes, pressure will doubtlessly increase for the government and Echeverri to come up with a more aggressive solution to the problem, but with limited access to funds and limited public support for hippo killing, the problem for now remains.
+As this constitutes, pressure will doubtlessly increase for the government and Echeverri to come up with a more aggressive solution to the problem, but with limited access to funds and limited public support for hippo killing, the problem remains for now.